CodeNow/devops-scripts/terraform/README.md

 ## Key Files

-- `common-vars.tf` - defines common variables throughout our infra
+- `common-vars.tf` - defines common variables throughout our infrastructure

 ## How to develop